fontexD/k8s/sidero/README.md

  kubetcl get server
  kubectl edit server <server_id>
  ```
-and change the field acceptet to true
+and change the field accepted to true

 for auto-accept edit the sidero deployment
  ```